 For more information on academic help, seek out the following resources:

 - Where can I get help writing my resume?

 Check with your academic advisor to learn about services from your college in writing and reviewing resumes, or you can contact your college career office for input.

-Ohio State’s Career Connection is another resource that can help you with your career decision-making process, and its web site has many links to help you write resumes, cover letters, and work on your interviewing and networking skills.
+Ohio State’s Career Counseling and Support Services is another resource that can help you with your career decision-making process, and its website has many links to help you write resumes, cover letters, and work on your interviewing and networking skills.